Pusha T: 2014–2017: King Push – Darkest Before Dawn

 On November 12, 2015, Pusha T released a single titled "Untouchable", produced by Timbaland.
 On November 23, 2015, it was announced that Pusha T would release a new album, King Push – Darkest Before Dawn: The Prelude before the aforementioned King Push album, serving as a prelude to King Push.
 It was released on December 18, 2015, and received favorable reception from critics, and reached at number 20 on the Billboard 200.
 The album was executive produced by one of Pusha T's inspirations, Puff Daddy as well as manager Steven Victor.
 Darkest Before Dawn reached over 17 million streams in its first week.
 On May 31, 2016, Pusha T released the lead single from his upcoming King Push album, "Drug Dealers Anonymous" featuring Jay-Z, initially exclusively through Jay-Z's streaming service Tidal.

-In 2017, he collaborated once again with Linkin Park on the song "Good Goodbye" of the band's seventh studio album One More Light.
+In 2017, he collaborated once again with Linkin Park on the song "Good Goodbye" along with British rapper Stormzy on the band's seventh studio album One More Light.
 In the same year, Pusha T collaborated with the virtual band Gorillaz on the song "Let Me Out" from their studio album Humanz.